treeverse/lakeFS/docs/hooks/lua.md

  - headers - table with the response request headers (key/value or table of values)
  - status - status code text

-The first form of the call will perform GET request or POST in case body passed to the request.
+The first form of the call will perform GET requests or POST requests if the body parameter is passed.

-The second form allows to customize the specific method and the request headers by passing a table with request information.
+The second form accepts a table and allows you to customize the request method and headers.

 Example of a GET request